-At least 85% of children 2 years of age enrolled in CHIP will have received all appropriate immunizations.
+At least 85% of children 2 years of age enrolled in CHIP will have received all appropriate immunizations as recommended by ACIP.

-At least 85% of CHIP enrollees who were 2 to 6 years of age will have received at least one (1) preventive or primary care visit during the year.
+At least 85% of CHIP enrollees who were between 2 to 6 years of age will have received at least one (1) preventive or primary care visit during the year.